LiamTyler/Progression/README.md

 Then either open the Visual Studio .sln file and build there (ctrl-shift-B) or you can build same git bash command line with `cmake --build . --config [Debug/Release/Profile/Ship]`

 ### Linux
+Don't forget to install the dependencies mentioned above.

 From the command line:
 ```
 git clone --recursive https://github.com/LiamTyler/Progression.git